kamialie/ft_ls/README.md

 - u - sort by time of last access
 - x - multicolumn format with entries sorted across, rather than down
 - 1 - force output to be one entry per line

+### Usage

+run ./ft_ls after compiling the project with any supported flags like you would do with familiar ls command

 ### Project commands